Welcome to the WV Revolution 99G club site. Our club emphasizes:

 and he has no family members on the team.
 His consistent and unbiased coaching focuses on helping each girl reach her potential.
 Coach Vinko also emphasizes good manners and skills for life off the field.

 Coach Vinko is originally from Croatia.
 He has played, or been involved in, soccer for most of his life.
 To say that he is passionate about soccer is an understatement.
 He started playing when he was very young.
 He has coached boys’ and girls’ soccer for more than 20 years in the Bay Area.
 As an assistant coach for the De Anza Sharks, he helped lead the team to five NorCal state championships and regional finals.
 With his guidance, the De Anza Strikers went to the State Cup finals in 2007.
 He trained the Central Valley Chili Peppers from 2007- 2008; the team went to the State Cup finals in 2008.
 From 2008 – 2010, Coach Vinko trained the Central Valley Revolution.
+He began coaching the initial core of these teams in 2011.

 WHO THE PLAYERS ARE: